 Do you need to fix email delivery issues on your WordPress site?
 SMTP.com has been working to improve email deliverability for decades, establishing an extensive record as a reliable service.

-In order to complete the SMTP.com mailer setup in WP Mail SMTP, you’ll need to have:
+In order to complete the SMTP.com mailer setup in WP Mail SMTP, you’ll need:

-- A credit card (this is required to complete registration)
+- A credit card (required to complete account registration)

 - Access to your site’s DNS records

 - Cost: Free up to 50,000 emails within 30 days.
 After this, you will need a paid account.
 Check out SMTP.com’s pricing page for full plan options.
 Higher plans may include much higher sending limits.

 - From Email Requirements: You’ll need a domain-specific From Email (e.g., [email protected]) for reliable email delivery.

 - Bottom Line: SMTP.com is a recommended mailer because it’s a reliable industry leader in email delivery.
 Where many similar services require an extensive setup process, SMTP.com has remained rather straightforward.

 Note: For more information about supported mailers, check out our complete guide to WP Mail SMTP Mailers.